Athos1972/PoLZy/TechSpec/0_Overview.md

 ## Non-functional properties
 * Swagger/OpenAPI documentation
+* Custom exchangeable Stylesheet, for colors and Logos
+* Custom exachangeble Header and Footer area (e.g. Contact Info Helpdesk)
-* Multilanguage frontend and database customizing entries
+* Multilanguage frontend and database customizing entries (all text elements in the database include a table for each language.
+If current language is not found, fall-back to english.
+  If english is not found, take first maintained entry)
 * ENUMs (from customizing database) in Swagger
-* Extensive documentation
+* Extensive documentation to enable customer enhancements
 * Plugin concept for Backend factories
+* Mouse-over with customizable texts for all frontend elements